euqIrn3h/euqIrn3h/README.md

 Hi there 👋
-  My name is Henrique and i hope you find the help you arelooking for...
+  My name is Henrique and i hope you find the help you are looking for...

 <h1>.NET | Python | Unity | C | C++</h1>